 The Strategic Pillars provide a framework for organising and managing the individual projects and actions described in the action plan.
-The pillars will guide efforts in bringing together businesses and partners to deliver the key outcomes.
+The pillars align with the core objectives outlined in the Levelling Up White Paper.

 SP1: Business Environment - Business support, retention, innovation and inward investment